ViorelsS/ViorelsS/README.md

 I am also pursuing a **Frontend Master at Start2Impact University**, where I am focused on **Angular** to enhance my fullstack development skills.

+In my free time i'm a consultant for the AI startup <strong>by-me.tech</strong>.
 ### Technologies I Work With
 <table>
   <tr>